Types of Elastic + How to Sew with Elastic

 Braided Elastic - Ideal for Swimsuits and Inside Casings

 Braided elastic is one of the most common types of elastic available to sewists.
 This form of sewing elastic tends to shrink when stretched, meaning it shouldn't be directly against your skin.
-Braided elastic cannot be sewn through and needs casing, meaning it's not as comfortable as other types of elastic.
+Braided elastic cannot be sewn through and needs a casing, meaning it's not as comfortable as other types of elastic.

 Knit Elastic - Ideal for General Clothing